-Northeast Frontier Railway (NFR) has begun construction of the North Bengal-Sikkim Railway Link, a 52.7km stretch of track that will connect Sevoke, North Bengal, to Rangpo, Sikkim.
-The line be broad gauge (5ft 6in) and has a proposed 65km/hr speed limit.
+Northeast Frontier Railway (NFR) is constructing the North Bengal-Sikkim Railway Link, a 52.7km stretch of track that will connect Sevoke, North Bengal, to Rangpo, Sikkim.
+The broad gauge (5ft 6in) line has a proposed 65km/h speed limit.

-The groundbreaking ceremony for the project – approved in 2008 - was held in February 2010, and the track is expected to be completed in 2015.
-Once operational, it will be the first time Sikkim has been connected to the main Indian rail network, and as such is expected to boost local tourism and the region's economy.
+The groundbreaking ceremony for the project, approved in 2008, was held in February 2010, and the track was earlier expected to be completed in 2015.
+Once operational, it will be the first time Sikkim has been connected to the main Indian rail network, and as such is expected to boost local tourism and the region’s economy.

-The total cost of the project is estimated at INR33bn, 75% of which is being supplied by the Indian Ministry of Finance and the remainder by gross budgetary support from Indian Railways.
-It was assigned a plan outlay of INR100m for 2009/10.
+The total cost of the project is estimated at Rs40bn ($560m), 75% of which is being supplied by the Indian Ministry of Finance and the remainder by gross budgetary support from Indian Railways.

 The rail link will pass through the steep terrain of the Kanchanjungha mountain range foothills and the Tiesta river valley.
-Additionally, 32km (70%) of the route will have to be built in tunnels.
+Additionally, 32km (70%) of the route will be built in tunnels.

 Ircon International, a public sector company incorporated under the Ministry of Railways, has signed an agreement to construct the line.
 The company has prior experience in mountainous projects; it worked on the Jammu Udhampur Srinagar Baramulla railway link, which posed similar technical challenges.

-A survey was conducted for a 60km rail line from Sivoke to Singtam in 2000/01, which would have cost an estimated INR11bn.
+A survey was conducted for a 60km rail line from Sivoke to Singtam in 2000-01, which would have cost an estimated Rs11bn.
 The Indian Government did not approve the project due to the likelihood of negative returns on investment and financial constraints, as there were many approved rail projects lined up for construction.

 However, a line from Sivoke to Rangpo was considered in 2007 due to demand from the local people.
 In 2008, a technical survey for the proposed line was completed and the project approved.

-It is believed that some environmental groups will oppose the project.
-The National Highway Authority of India has already faced the ire of environmentalists when it began construction of a 41km stretch on the NH31A road from Sikkim-West Bengal border to Gangtok.
+The project faced opposition from environmental groups.
+The National Highway Authority of India faced the ire of environmentalists when it began construction of a 41km stretch on the NH31A road from Sikkim-West Bengal border to Gangtok.

 Of the total 52.7km of the North Bengal-Sikkim line, 51.7km will be in North Bengal and 1km in Sikkim.